Using the MCA in health services

-A phrase that I have heard used, and seen written, is that an action must be undertaken, whatever family members think a patient would want, because the healthcare team “have a duty of care” and, therefore, will carry on treating.
-There is no ‘duty of care’; there is a requirement only to act either if the patient gives their consent or if a formal decision has been made, according to the Act, that the action is in the patient’s best interests.
+A phrase I have heard and seen written is that an action must be undertaken, whatever family members think a patient would want, because the healthcare team “have a duty of care” and, therefore, will carry on treating.
+There is no ‘duty of care’; there is a requirement only to act if the patient gives their consent or if a formal decision has been made, according to the Act, that the action is in the patient’s best interests.
 The law does recognise that acute, unexpected emergencies are an exception.

 “Next of Kin”

 Despite the so-called mandatory training about the Act that has been carried out for over a decade, there is still a widespread belief that ‘next of kin’ can decide, or at least can give permission for, an action.
 This belief is reinforced by medical records continuing to ask about and record a named person as ‘next of kin’.
 In law, no such status is recognised.
 No person has any preferred status.
 Family and friends are all equal, and none can consent to any action.

 It is worth emphasising that no family member can restrict who provides information to the clinical team about the person’s past or present wishes, beliefs, feelings, values or other relevant factors appertaining to the patient’s best interests.
 There is no ‘next of kin’.

 Best interests and meetings are generally discussed as if only a single decision exists.
 Several options and courses of action will be addressed in many clinical consultations.
 The formally agreed first action is often the first in a series, and the decision carries many contingent implications.
 Deciding to have a screening test is only sensible if the person also agrees to the follow-up action if the test is positive.
 While it is not essential to agree, it is usual to accept the consequent actions as part of the initial decision.